 About 10% of all household latex and oil-based paint goes unused in the U.S. – that’s about 80 million gallons each year.
 The MO PSC estimates that in our state, approximately 1.3 million gallons of leftover paint are disposed each year.

-Missouri could gain financial benefits of $10 million annually on the collection and management of this leftover paint.
+Missouri could gain financial benefits of over $12 million annually on the collection and management of this leftover paint.

 When dumped in the trash or down the drain, unused paint can contaminate our environment with volatile organic compounds, fungicides, and (in the case of very old paint) hazardous metals such as mercury, lead, cadmium, and hexavalent chromium.